 Requesting a greenhouse without glass is one of the more unusual inquiries that our Marketing Department has received, but it was all in the cause of art and we were pleased to help out local designer Julian Bull create his latest installation.

-In truth it doesn’t matter what you call it so long as you understand what it offers, especially when there is a special offer promotional price available, as there is today.
+In truth it doesn’t matter whether you call it a Upright Cold Frame or Patio Garden so long as you understand what is on offer, especially when there is a special promotional price available, as there is today.
 When is a sale not a sale?
 Just give us the cheapest price please!

 Mini greenhouses, in all their variations have been very popular over recent years as they are economical, space saving, and provide an entry level product into the greenhouse market.
 All very important factors to consider for those interested in buying and developing their hobby, as well as those bringing new products to market.

 The humble Cold Frame is the starting place for all miniature greenhouses but cold frames have been marginalised over the decades as you have to stoop down to tend them, they contained horticultural, or float glass, which was dangerous, and they were not very big.

 Halls changed the market place with the introduction of the MultiGrow 2000.
 This unit was about 6ft tall, had 4 shelves and consisted of a metal frame with a plastic jacket.
 Ideally it was placed against a wall.
 And it was inexpensive.

 But it didn’t last forever….. and that was the problem.
 Great value for money but gardening can be an all consuming hobby so you need products that last.
 And this is exactly where the Growhouse Patio Garden (4ft x 2ft) comes in.
 Based on the same principles but it is manufactured out of high quality red cedar wood and comes complete with toughened glass.
 Add a top opening vent as standard plus shelving and benching and FREE delivery within mainland UK and you have a quality product that anyone would be proud to own.
 It really looks at home in the garden.